xFrah/ACSAI-obsidian/MD VERSIONS/Guides to the exams/Statistics Exam.md

 ### What is a [z-score](../Statistics/Z-score.md) and what's its purpose:

 Basically the z-score is how many standard deviations our value is away from the mean.
-The z-score is useful because it is standardized for the standard normal curve.
+The z-score is useful because it is standardized for every normal curve.

 Basically if we get an exercise like the one above, where we would need to use an integral, we have a table of ready-to-go values, the z-table.